-The 2.9% net sales decline for the year ended December 29, 2019 was due to a 2.6% decrease in activewear sales and a 4.3% decline in the hosiery and underwear category compared to last year.
-Overall sales were in line with our most recent full year guidance calling for a decrease in total net sales in the low-single digit range.
-The decrease in activewear sales for the year was mainly driven by lower unit sales volumes in the imprintables channel both in North America and internationally, partly offset by higher sales of activewear in the retail channel, including private brands and strong sales in the craft channel, as well as favourable product-mix and higher net selling prices.
+The 2.9% net sales decline for the year ended December 29, 2019 was due to a 2.6% decrease in activewear sales and a 4.3% decline in the hosiery and underwear category compared to the prior year.
+The decrease in activewear sales for the fiscal 2019 was mainly driven by lower unit sales volumes in the imprintables channel both in North America and internationally, partly offset by higher sales of activewear in the retail channel, including private brands and strong sales in the craft channel, as well as favourable product-mix and higher net selling prices.
 Sales in the hosiery and underwear category were down \$25.2 million over the prior year, as strong double-digit underwear sales growth driven by our new private brand men's underwear program in mass, which also contributed to a favourable product-mix, was more than offset by lower unit sales of socks, including the impact of the exit of a sock program in the dollar channel.